n0vedad/timeline-filter/docs/playbook-rhai.md

 result
 ```

+## Provided Methods

+The following methods are available to rhai scripts:

+* `build_aturi(event: Event) -> String` - Build an AT-URI from an event.
+For feed posts, this composes an AT-URI from the event DID, commit collection, and commit rkey.

 ## Usage

 The feed matcher type `rhai` is used with a `source` attribute that points to an rhai script file.